josephsl/wintenApps/readme.md

 * Typing indicator text is announced just like Skype for Desktop client.
 * Partial return of Control+NvDA+number row commands to read recent chat history and to move navigator object to chat entries just like Skype for Desktop.

+## Store

+* After checking for app updates, app names in list of apps to be updated are correctly labeled.

 ## Bank of America/Twitter